-We began by inviting an exclusive group of influencers and press contacts (including FASHION Magazine, Montecristo, Global TV, and The Vancouver Sun) to an exclusive chef-catered lunch and preview presentation of the FW collection in at the Audain Musem in Whistler — the perfect mountainous West Coast backdrop.
-Guests also were gifted their pre-selected coat, and captured content with a photographer throughout the striking venue.
+Now as promised, more on the launch.
+We began by inviting an exclusive group of influencers and press contacts (including FASHION Magazine, Montecristo, Global TV, and The Vancouver Sun) to an exclusive chef-catered lunch and preview presentation of the FW Collection at the Audain Museum in Whistler — the ideal mountainous West Coast backdrop.
+Guests were gifted their pre-selected coat upon arrival and with the help of our photographer, captured original content wearing their coats throughout the striking venue.
 Pic or it didn’t happen, right?
 We secured over 700,000 social impressions that day.

-For the launch party we were inspired by the idea of not discarding your outerwear at the door, relaying the brand’s perspective of outerwear not being confined to the backroom.
-This evolved into the ‘Mackage Coat Check’ party, a playful take on the concept in which guests were instead invited to wear, style (and even purchase) the newest collection of coats during the event.
+For the launch party we were inspired by the idea of not discarding your outerwear at the door — relaying the brand’s perspective that outerwear should not always be confined to the closet.
+The idea that if one wears a beautiful coat, they don’t have to coat check it if they want to show it off.
+This evolved into the ‘Mackage Coat Check’ party, a playful nod to the concept in which guests were instead invited to wear, style (and purchase) the newest collection of coats during the event.
 Details of the event included customized step-and-repeat, balloon installation, decals on floors and mirrors, and a contest in which one lucky guest using the hashtag #mackagecoatcheck during the event would win a coat.
 Each guest also left with a limited-edition leather wallet.

-Prior to the launch event, Very Polite facilitated 1:1 interviews with the co-founders of Mackage, to secure coverage that would time with the store opening.
-The layered strategy allowed us to deliver a 100% guestlist turnout, heavy social engagement, exceptional opening-week store sales, and press coverage exceeding 9.3 million impressions in the first week of launch alone.
-In addition, we produced lasting in-market relationships for Mackage that added value long after launch.
+Prior to the event, Very Polite facilitated 1:1 interviews with the co-founders of Mackage, to secure coverage that would time accordingly with the store opening.
+The layered strategy allowed us to deliver on a 100% guestlist turnout, heavy social engagement, exceptional opening-week store sales, and secure press coverage exceeding 9.3 million impressions in the first week of launch alone.
+In addition, we produced lasting in-market relationships for Mackage that offered long term value for the brand.

-Succeeding the achievement of the launch, Very Polite once again was brought on to launch the Mackage Spring bag collection in Vancouver.
-The collection was a departure from the heavier palette of the colder months, featuring warmer tones and prints reminiscent of a tropical oasis.
-Inspired by the design direction, we concepted a ‘Mackage Oasis’ party with Jessica Mulroney to showcase the collection to exclusive clientele in a playful way.
+Following the success of the store launch, Very Polite was requested to unveil the Mackage Spring accessory collection in Vancouver.
+The collection of bags and purses was a departure from the heavier palette of the colder months, featuring warmer tones and prints reminiscent of a tropical oasis.
+Inspired by the design direction, we concepted a ‘Mackage Oasis’ party hosted by Jessica Mulroney, to showcase the collection to exclusive clientele in a playful way.
 Mackage Oasis was our version of an urban tropical escape located in the heart of the city.
 We took over a cocktail bar and transformed the space with lush tropical greenery, large scale prints taken from the collection, and created a showstopping vignette of a flora-filled tub with floating Mackage bags in various pops of colour.
 VIP guests were able to select the accessory of their choice which would be shipped directly to their home.
-Guests included Vancouver Canucks players, Jessica Mulroney, Michael Bublé (that’s “boo-blay” not “buh-blee”), Luisana Lopilato, and the cast of The 100, Arrow and Riverdale.
+Guests included Vancouver Canucks players, Jessica Mulroney, Michael Bublé (that’s “boo-blay” not “buh-blee”), Luisana Lopilato, and the cast of shows including The 100, Arrow and Riverdale.